ikumen/ubct-dashboard/README.md

 ### Configurations

-Configuration is modeled after [12-factor](https://12factor.net/) practices, where all config that is not static is read from environment variables.
-In production, configuration is provided
+Configuration is modeled after [12-factor](https://12factor.net/) practices, all configurations are either declared directly in [settings.py](/backend/settings.py) or read from environment variables.
+On Azure, we'll use [App Service configurations](https://docs.microsoft.com/en-us/azure/app-service/configure-common).
+Locally we use [python-dotenv](https://github.com/theskumar/python-dotenv) to load a local `.env` file containing all the local configurations, including secrets.
+This local configuration file should not be checked into source control, so an [entry to have it ignored already exists in `.gitignore`](/.gitignore#L105)

 #### Setting Up OAuth Providers